 Why does PARTNERS underperform when looking at Americans of all ages, but not younger adults?
 It probably has to do with measurement error.
 I’ve noted elsewhere that 7 percent of married women and 9 percent of married men claim zero lifetime sexual partners.
 Presumably, these respondents misinterpreted the survey question as inquiring about former sex partners.
 Presumably also this misinterpretation is less likely among unmarried survey respondents—and Americans in the 18-34 age range are less likely to be married in recent years.
 If this hunch is correct, it would explain why the PARTNERS variable only under-performs SEXFREQ in the analysis of American adults of all ages.

 But you don’t have to believe me on the accuracy of the GSS sex data.
 Take it from sociologist Edward Laumann and his colleagues, who in the 1990s collected the highest quality national data on sex ever.
 They went to unusual lengths to ensure accurate measurement, then compared their data to the General Social Survey (p.
 33).
 Here’s how their data stacked up against the GSS.

-As is apparent, the GSS sex data fare well against Laumann’s NHSLS.
+As is apparent, the GSS sex data fare well against Laumann’s NHSLS (Indeed, they’re also consistent with my analysis of the National Survey of Family Growth.)
 Maybe recall bias has changed a bit since the early 1990s, but I doubt it.
 There will always be some measurement error in sex data, but the GSS data seem to be holding their own.